A multi-agent reinforcement learning model of reputation and cooperation in human groups: Results

 The crucial test {for the model is whether it predicts the presence of spatial or temporal strategies for human groups---the where and when of cooperation}.
 Consequently, we next analyze spatial and temporal patterns of group behavior in our human data.

-As in the model, reputational motivation does not lead human groups to rely on spatial coordination in Cleanup.
-Human groups exhibited significantly less territoriality in the identifiable condition than in the anonymous condition, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:human_results}b).
-Example patterns of low and high territoriality from the human groups are provided in Figure \ref{fig:human_results}b.
+As in the model, reputational motivation does not lead human groups to rely on spatial coordination in Clean Up.
+Human groups exhibited significantly less territoriality in the identifiable condition than in the anonymous condition, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:human_results/b}).
+Example patterns of low and high territoriality from the human groups are provided in Figure \ref{fig:human_results/b}.

 In contrast, participants were substantially more reliant on rotation schemes to organize collective action.
-There was significantly greater turn taking in the identifiable condition than in the anonymous condition of the human behavioral experiment, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:human_results}c).
-Example patterns of low and high turn taking from the human groups are provided in Figure \ref{fig:human_results}c.
+There was significantly greater turn taking in the identifiable condition than in the anonymous condition of the human behavioral experiment, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:human_results/c}).
+Example patterns of low and high turn taking from the human groups are provided in Figure \ref{fig:human_results/c}.
 As in the model, rotating responsibility for contributions was associated with {improved group performance.
-The more a group relied on a turn-taking strategy, the higher the collective return it tended to achieve}, $p = 0.0010$ (linear regression, Figure \ref{fig:human_results}c). {Among human groups, the extent of group turn taking mediates the relationship between identifiability and collective return, $p < 0.0001$ (mediation analysis; see supplementary information).
-As an additional stage of verification, we replicated these results by measuring the consistency of group contributions over time.
-Identifiability again improved temporal coordination, $p = 0.0019$ (repeated-measures ANOVA), and temporal coordination in turn correlated with higher group performance, $p < 0.0001$ (linear regression; see supplementary information).}
+The more a group relied on a turn-taking strategy, the higher the collective return it tended to achieve}, $p = 0.0010$ (linear regression, Figure \ref{fig:human_results/c}).